unOFFICIAL WILLIAM SMITH HOME PAGE

 Philadelphia, Nov.
 1848.

-Dear brethren: — Permit us to say to you that it was Joseph’s instructions to the Church to divide these United States into districts, and appoint stakes in every State, and High Priests to preside over each district, that the poor, the lame, the halt, and the blind might have the gospel preached to them.
-But the council of Brigham Young notwithstanding this Divine injunction of the Prophet, have fled to the wilderness in the far off west — and now invites the Saints to gather with them to perish in a desert land, Brethren we say, and God says stay at home, you can get salvation in this land without going to the valley of the Great Salt Lake, Brigham Young’s hiding place (or Sareglo [sic] Eden,) the Saints will understand therefore, that it will be their privilege if they desire it, to be baptised for their dead, and attend to all of the ordinances of God’s House, in the respective Branches of the Church where they reside, so far as the servants of God are permitted to administer.
+DEAR BRETHEREN: -- Permit us to say to you that it was Joseph’s instructions to the Church to divide these United States into districts, and appoint stakes in every State, and High Priests to preside over each district, that the poor, the lame, the halt, and the blind might have the gospel preached to them.
+But the council of Brigham Young notwithstanding this Divine injunction of the Prophet, have fled to the wilderness in the far off west -- and now invites the Saints to gather with them to perish in a desert land, Brethren we say, and God says stay at home, you can get salvation in this land without going to the valley of the Great Salt Lake, Brigham Young’s hiding place (or Sareglo Eden,) the Saints will understand therefore, that it will be their privilege if they desire it, to be baptised for their dead, and attend to all of the ordinances of God’s House, in the respective Branches of the Church where they reside, so far as the servants of God are permitted to administer.

 WILLIAM SMITH,